FundamentalFrequency/LMN-3-MCAD/README.md

 ## Contributing
 ### FreeCAD
-The files in this repository compose a FreeCAD 19 project.
+The files in this repository compose a [FreeCAD](https://www.freecadweb.org/) project.
+It is recommended you use FreeCAD 20.
+You will need to install two addons, Assembly4 and Fasteners.
 A full assembly is provided in `assemblies/` and individual part files can be found in their respective folders.
 Additional STEP files are also included for the PCB and other objects.

 #### Some Design Rules
 ##### The Topological Naming Problem